maihao14/How-many-samples-do-we-need/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Acknowledgements

+Some of the code in this repository is revised from the [pick-benchmark](https://github.com/seisbench/pick-benchmark) repository.
+If you are using code from this repository for your work, please reference the following publication: [Which Picker Fits My Data?
+A Quantitative Evaluation of Deep Learning Based Seismic Pickers](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021JB023499)
 ### Citation

 If you find this work useful in your research, please consider citing our paper: